David René James de Rothschild (1942-)

 He began his business career at Société miniére et métallurgique de Peñarroya, one of the family's international mining businesses headquartered in Paris.
 He then began training in de Rothschild Frères bank.
 In 1967 due to French government reform of banking regulations, de Rothschild Frères became Banque Rothschild, a limited-liability company.
 Following the election to the French Presidency of the socialist government of François Mitterrand in 1981, the new parliament nationalized a number of large companies and banks including Banque Rothschild.

 In 1982, David recreated the bank in Paris after it had been nationalised, with 10 employees housed in the Avenue Matignon.
 In 1987, joined by his half-brother Edouard, step-brother Count Philippe de Nicolay, and cousin Eric de Rothschild, Baron David created a successor company, Rothschild & Cie Banque.
 They soon built their new bank into a major competitor in France and continental Europe.
-In 2003, following the retirement of his English cousin, Sir Evelyn Robert de Rothschild, as head of N M Rothschild & Sons, the UK and French firms merged to become one entity, under one holding company, Paris Orléans.
+In 2003, following the retirement of his English cousin, Sir Evelyn de Rothschild (1931-2022), as head of N M Rothschild & Sons, the UK and French firms merged to become one entity, under one holding company, Paris Orléans.
 Under the leadership of Baron David, the successful partnership between the French and British family businesses enabled the group to develop a broad geographic footprint and global network, with 3,500 employees operating in 63 offices across 44 countries.

 His corporate positions have since included: chairman of N M Rothschild & Sons, chairman of Rothschild Continuation Holdings, Vice Chairman of Rothschild Bank AG, Vice Chairman of the Supervisory Board of Paris Orleans, Senior Partner of Rothschild & Cie Banque, Member of the Supervisory Board of Compagnie Financiere Saint-Honore, Member of the Supervisory Board of Compagnie Financiere Martin Maurel, Member of the Supervisory Board of De Beers Group, and Member of the Supervisory Board of Groupe Casino.